Posted by Kimberley Meijers on June 9, 2017 at 2:14 pm

 Over the past ten years there has been a distinct increase in the number of Anti-Choice groups and there has been an increase on money spend on Anti-Choice movements in Europe.
 There is now a well-developed infrastructure of Anti-Choice groups in all the main decision making capitals like Brussels, Vienna, Strasbourg etc.

 Anti-Choice and Anti-SRHR activity has been intensifying and professionalizing in opposition.
 Adaption of US tactics takes place in the EU.
 In Elena’s report she has identified 112 members of the EU parliament who are favorable to the Anti-Choice cause (15% of the total) scattered throughout the political scene.
 At this moment around 20/25 organisations are lobbying the EU parliament.
 They are organizing workshops on lobby & advocacy, communications etc. just like Pro-Choice organizations.
 Anti-Choice organizations often present themselves as Human Rights NGOs, defenders of fundamental freedoms, defenders of the rights of the child, defenders of marginalized (traditional value holders).
-Policy makers are very often not aware of who are targeting them and providing amendments and what these amendments mean.
+Policy makers are very often not aware of who are targeting them and providing them with amendments and what these amendments mean.

 IPPF and their partners in 170 countries will not sign a policy that denies human rights and puts the life of women at risk.
 During the previous Global Gag Rule under the Bush Administration IPPF’s Governing Council already put a resolution in place against signing the Global Gag Rule.
 The policy allows us to do three things: 1) Publicly oppose the reinstatement of the Gag Rule, 2) Insure that all our member organizations are informed of the Gag Rule and that if they choose to sign the Gag Rule, they will no longer be in line with the mission and vision of IPPF and they no longer comply with the membership standards.
 As such they will no longer be eligible to receive funding and can no longer be a member organization.
 None of IPPF’s member organizations will sign the Global Gag Rule.

 In monetary terms, the expansion means our secretariat together with our member associations are facing a removal of around 100 million dollars over the coming three years.
-More specifically, we estimate that around 58 million will be for voluntary family planning programs and 42 million for HIV programs.
+More specifically, we estimate that around 58 million will be removed from voluntary family planning programs and 42 million from HIV programs.
 We estimate that our member associations will face cuts in about 30 countries.
 Primarily three regions that are most affected are Sub-Saharan Africa, South-East Asia and Latin-America and the Caribbean.
 With the 100 million funding, IPPF could have prevented 4.8 million unintended pregnancies, 1,7 million unsafe abortions and could have provided 70 million condoms to prevent unintended pregnancies and STIs.
 Examples for member associations: Colombia – Pro-Familia losing a lot of funds for 2 project, one on Zika and one on displaced populations.
 Mozambique – 8 HIV projects are at risk of being shut down.

-The imposition of the Global Gag Rule means that professional evidence-based organizations are denied access to vital resources and IPPF is already seeing that there is a chilling effect in that other NGOs that are not affected by the Global Gag Rule are unwilling or unwilling to work with our member associations because they are scared they also might be loosing their funding.
+The imposition of the Global Gag Rule means that professional evidence-based organizations are denied access to vital resources and IPPF is already seeing that there is a chilling effect in that other NGOs that are not affected by the Global Gag Rule are unwilling to work with our member associations because they are scared they also might be loosing their funding.
 In practical terms, all the investments that IPPF did in women’s and girls’ health is negatively impacted.
 The Global Gag Rule is not just impacting the health of women but also all of our key development priorities because they are closely linked.

 IPPF is playing active role in shaping the global response o the Global Gag Rule: